Skip to content

 Additional Eligibility Criteria from the U.S. Department of State

-Eligibility: The U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA) offers many opportunities for American youth to participate in international exchanges.
+Eligibility: The U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA) offers international exchange opportunities open to all American youth.
+ECA is committed to ensuring a merit-based, fair, and transparent selection process.
+Opportunities include the following:

 • Congress-Bundestag Youth Exchange (CBYX) Outbound